How Much Will My Mortgage Go Up?

 , by Matt Stevens

-Following three years of continuous interest rate hikes from 2021 to 2023, we’re finally seeing a downward trend.
-Yet, for many homeowners thinking about remortgaging, questions remain about how these changes will influence their monthly payments.
+Following continuous interest rate hikes at the start of the decade, we’re finally seeing a downward trend.
+Yet, for many homeowners thinking about remortgaging, questions still remain about how the changes will influence their monthly payments.

 When will mortgage interest rates come down?